Luksos9/PythonSQL/MovieWatchList/README.md

 * Windows 10
 * DB Browser (SQLite)

+## Status
+Project is: _currently finished but I think im going to develop it some more in some time_.

 ## Inspiration
 Project inspired by Jose Salvatierra.Founder of Teclado and Software Engineer.
 Based on his Udemy course: The Complete Python/PostgreSQL Course 2.0.